Two modern cable cars in the Schladming 4-mountain ski area

 July 08, 2025:

-Exclusive pictures directly from the construction site
+Exclusive pictures from the construction site

 Despite the changeable weather, work on the construction site of the new Senderbahn is continuing as planned.
 Great efforts are being made on the construction site: Foundations, excavation pits and initial preparations for the installation of the supports are already visible.
 The construction progress shows that the project is taking shape step by step.